 Introduction to Cumberland, Indiana

 Cumberland, Indiana, in Marion county, is 10 miles E of Indianapolis, Indiana.
-It is part of the surrounding Indianapolis metro area, and has roughly 5,500 residents.
+It is part of the surrounding Indianapolis metro area.

 Cumberland and Nearby Attractions